UW-CTRL/AA548-spr2024/bite-size-notes/week-6-e-Perception_Aware_MPC_Paper_review.md

 where $c_{\min }, c_{\max }, \Omega_{\max }, v_{\max } \in \mathcal{R}_{+} \cdot$

+After formulating the cost function described in equation (10), we have succesfully included the percception as a part of the cost function that minimizes to give us an optimum input, ensuring that contols and perception are not mutuallly exclusive.

 ## Conclusion

 The aforementioned cost function and constraints used in PAMPC are then used with the hardware of the quadrotors to execute the control action in real time.
 The authors proved successful results using this approach via experimentation.
 An example of it was a room with